IC-Socaciu/challenge-060623/README.md

-This is our session notebook where notes are being taken during each session.
+This is my notebook where notes are being taken during each session.